Ted Gilmore

 Theodore I. Gilmore (born March 21, 1967) is an American football coach and former player.
-He is the tight ends coach at Michigan State University.
+He was most recently the tight ends coach at Michigan State University.
 While Gilmore has coached tight ends previously at the University of Kansas in 2000, most of his coaching experience has been as a wide receivers coach, coaching the position at seven different schools and with the Oakland Raiders of the NFL.

 Early life

 Gilmore was born in Wichita, Kansas on March 21, 1967, and graduated from Wichita South High School, where he lettered in football, basketball and track.

 Playing career

 Gilmore's college playing career began in 1986 at the Butler Community College, where he played Wide receiver, after the conclusion of his high school career at Wichita South.
 He transferred to the University of Wyoming after two years, earning second-team All-Western Athletic Conference honors in his senior year.
-Two years later, in 1991, he completed his bachelor’s degree in Sociology at Wyoming.
+Two years later, in 1991, he completed his bachelor's degree in Sociology at Wyoming.